Madame Vaudé-Green

-Madame Vaudé-Green (née Marie Melina Grin) (3 June 1822 - 9 June 1902) was a French photographer who worked in Paris in the 1850s and 1860s, specialising in photographs of religious art.
+Madame Vaudé-Green (born Marie Melina Grin) (3 June 1822 - 9 June 1902) was a French photographer who worked in Paris in the 1850s and 1860s, specialising in photographs of religious art.

 Early life

 Marie Melina Grin was born in Troyes, France on 3 June 1822, the daughter of Marie Rosalie Duparcq and Joseph Pierre Grin, a postal inspector.
 In 1848, she married Louis Édouard Vaudé, a banker in Troyes.
 Following their marriage, the couple used the surname Vaudé-Grin or Vaudé-Grinn as well as Vaudé-Green.

 Photographic career

 In 1855, the press reported the arrival of a new photography studio in Paris, called Photographie catholique, owned by "Monsier Vaudé-Green" and specialising in the "reproduction sur papier des chefs-d’œuvre de la peinture religieuse" (the paper reproduction of masterpieces of religious painting).
 The prints produced included reproductions of Peter Paul Rubens, Fra Bartolomeo and Nicolas Poussin, which were offered for sale at affordable cheap prices.

 A later article explains how the studio operated: "The artists in the new studio are two ladies, Madame Vaudé-Green and one of her relatives.
 They take the negatives themselves and produce the positives with truly remarkable skill.
 Their main aim was to apply photography to works of religious art and to reproduce as accurately as possible the beautiful compositions that had inspired the great masters (...)
 If it was not possible for them to work on the painting themselves, Madame Vaudé-Green copied the most famous engravings."
 Madame Vaudé-Green was soon the only person to be mentioned in publicity material, neither her husband or relative appear after this time.
 Her high level of technical skill was remarked upon positively.
 Her Paris studio at this time was at 8 rue de Milan, in the 9th arrondissement of Paris.